kahilav2/freeirccloud-frontend/README.md

 # freeirccloud-frontend

+FreeIRC is a IRC service running at https://freeirc.cloud

 - Persist connection to multiple networks.
 Available networks: IRCnet, QuakeNet.
 - Access IRC using your mobile phone, desktop PC, or any device with a browser on it.
 - Upload pictures within seconds and share them with other users.